 Even within the different types of exercises, you’ll need to progress over time.
 With simulated recovery, for example, you’ll want to start with a few applications or business units then ramp up as you become more proficient.

 Very few organizations actually perform a production recovery exercise.
-It’s too risky and most organizations have not done the necessary planning and preparation, which comes through performing the other two exercises multiple times over the course of many years.
+It’s too risky and most organizations have not done the necessary planning and preparation.
+This planning and preparation which comes from performing the other two exercises multiple times over the course of many years.
 Even then, be sure to consider the risk to impacting production if something goes wrong.

 What are the two areas for which recovery exercises are performed?